Salad with Smoked Turkey

 I don’t know about you, but I often skip lunch and eat an early dinner—like 3:00 p.m. early.
 Putting that in writing feels slightly embarrassing, but it works for my schedule and means that any time I make a salad, it will likely be my biggest meal of the day.

 I love having them for dinner as long as they have lots of ingredients, such as this salad with smoked turkey.
-Like my earlier post for blue cheese salad, this smoked turkey “ensemble” is similar to one I used to grab from one of my favorite NYC lunch establishments.
+Like my earlier post for blue cheese salad, this smoked turkey “ensemble” is similar to one I used to grab from one of my favorite NYC lunch dives.

 With a main protein and some good texture and flavors to round it out, a salad can be just as satisfying as a more traditional meal.